buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 name = "<distribution ID>"
 versions = ["<distribution version>"]
 ```
-- Add a new `--platform` optional flag with format `[os][/arch][/variant]:[name@version]` to create a builder for a particular target, this will help end-users to specify the platform for which they want to create single OCI artifact.
+- Add a new `--target` optional flag with format `[os][/arch][/variant]:[name@version]` to create a builder for a particular target, this will help end-users to specify the platform for which they want to create single OCI artifact.
 - Add a new boolean `--multi-arch` flag to indicate pack it must create multiples OCI artifacts and combine them with an [image index](https://github.com/opencontainers/image-spec/blob/master/image-index.md),
   this flag must be used in conjunction with `--publish` or `--format file` flags and error out when `daemon` is selected.